osbridge/openconferenceware/README.markdown

 ## Recent Developments - Important!

-The current master branch is running on Rails 3.2.14, but the authentication system is presently broken.
-We are working on fixing this and towards [other goals](https://github.com/osbridge/openconferenceware/wiki/Roadmap).
+The current master branch is under active development, as part of an ongoing effort to modernize and improve OpenConferenceware.
+It has currently been upgraded to Rails 3.2.15, and the authentication system has been completely reworked.
+We are working towards towards several other goals, as seen on the [roadmap](https://github.com/osbridge/openconferenceware/wiki/Roadmap).

+Although this branch is in flux, we recommend it as a starting point for any new OCW deployments.
+The alternative is to use the [legacy](https://github.com/osbridge/openconferenceware/tree/legacy) branch, which is based on Rails 2.1.2 and is much trickier to work with.

 While we undertake this work, the Gemfile loads the `sqlite3` the database adapter and has `mysql2` and `pg` commented out.
 We support all of these databases, and